 Are you a sports fan and want to make a career in the sports industry?
-Then you've already made a start: express your passion for sport convincingly in your application.
+Then you've already made a start: express your passion for sports convincingly in your application.
 Whether you're applying for an office job, as a trainer, or as a sports psychologist, you'll always be able to score sympathy points with your enthusiasm for exercise.
-But that's not enough on its own.
-However, that alone is not enough.
+However, that's not enough on its own.
 Our guide with the top ten tips for your career in the sports industry.

 Anyone who has successfully completed a sports degree is certainly the ideal candidate for senior positions.
-Graduates of other fields of study, such as business administration or design, need to particularly highlight their qualities in connection with sports.
+Graduates of other fields of study, such as business administration or design, must particularly emphasize their qualities in connection with sports.
 Professional athletes should put themselves in the right light as experts in sports business and in their specific sport.

 If beginners lack professional experience and career changers lack industry-specific insights into sports companies, the world of experience of one's own sport should be cleverly used to compensate for the lack of professional skills.
-The soft skills required in all sports jobs, such as motivation, commitment, perseverance, determination and ambition, can be demonstrated with one's own sports hobby, especially if it has been actively pursued for a long time.
+The soft skills required in all sports jobs, such as motivation, commitment, perseverance, determination, and ambition, can be demonstrated with one's own sports hobby, especially if it has been actively pursued for a long time.
 Emphasize your social competence if the technical competence is not (yet) sufficient.
-After all, every new employee needs time to get used to the job.
+After all, every new employee needs time to get acquainted with the company.
 Commitment and willingness to perform are just as important as a good degree.

 If the applicant's sports activities are team sports, this confirms other social skills that are important for careers in sports jobs: The ability to work in a team, people skills, empathy, communication skills, and the ability to deal with criticism and conflict.

-Those who captain their sports team or have even successfully led it to higher leagues can cite this in their application as proof of their competence in team leadership and staff management.
-Leading voluntary activities outside the world of sport also demonstrate self-confidence, team spirit, ambition, assertiveness and a talent for communication.
+Anyone who has captained his or her sports team or even successfully led it to higher leagues can cite this as proof of competence in team leadership and employee management when applying for a job.
+Leading voluntary activities outside the world of sport also demonstrates a high level of self-confidence, teamwork, ambition, assertiveness and a talent for communication.

-If there are gaps in your CV, this will certainly come up in the interview.
-You are well advised to come up with a good explanation beforehand.
+If there are gaps in your resume, this will certainly come up in the interview.
+It is wise to come up with a good explanation beforehand.
 In the best case, the break from work was for professional reorientation, which should now culminate in a sporting career.
-In this way, the applicant shows that he or she will not let things get him or her down, that he or she can think flexibly and deal productively with setbacks.
+In this way, the applicant shows that he or she will not let things get him or her down, can think flexibly and deal productively with setbacks.

 Those who run marathons or participate in other sports demonstrate many personal skills that can be useful when applying for sports jobs and pursuing a career.
 Lone runners have the ability to self-motivate, a special perseverance, a strong independence and a good portion of self-confidence and ambition.
 However, you should also include in your application evidence of the ability to work in a team, which is required in all companies today.

 Intercultural competence is more in demand in the sports business than in other industries.
-Successful sports companies think and act globally and expect not only very good English skills from their applicants, but also a cosmopolitan attitude.
-In the international working world, language skills are a great advantage, which applicants with an immigrant background in particular can use as a plus point.
+Successful sports companies think and act globally and, in addition to very good English skills, expect their applicants to have a cosmopolitan attitude.
+In the international working world, language skills are a great advantage, which applicants with an immigrant background in particular can use to their advantage.